mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

 Update Log:

+Update 1.48:

+Mar 24, 2020: A new sprite sheet (BronzeShortSword) and animation for the sprite sheet added.

 Update 1.47:

 Mar 23, 2020: New graphics have been added to the 'Custom Art' Folder, which includes Orc pixel art and a promotional card.